The Waves are set to compete at the Barnes Tennis Center in San Diego, Calif.

-Pepperdine has dominated the West Coast Conference under Escudero's leadership, as the Waves have won 24 of the last 27 WCC titles, which included a streak of 14 in a row from 1988-2001.
-Since the tournament format changed to a team dual-match setup in 1995, the Waves have a remarkable 54-3 (.947) record.
-In 2012, Pepperdine was awarded the conference's first-ever regular season title after going a perfect 8-0 against WCC opponents prior to the postseason.
+In 2012, Pepperdine claimed the conference's first-ever regular-season title after going a perfect 8-0 against WCC opponents prior to the postseason.
 The Waves were co-champs in 2013 and won the title outright in the coach's final season in 2014.

-Escudero's teams have won 20 or more dual matches in a season 13 times, and 32 of his 37 teams have posted winning seasons.
+Escudero's teams won 20 or more dual matches in a season 13 times, and 32 of his 37 teams posted winning seasons.

 Escudero has received numerous accolades for his work with the Waves.
-He was selected the ITA's District VIII Coach of the Year in 1991 and 1992, the ITA West Region Coach of the Year in 2006 and has been named WCC Coach of the Year four times (1999, 2000, 2006, 2012).
-He was named
+He was selected the ITA's District VIII Coach of the Year in 1991 and 1992, the ITA West Region Coach of the Year in 2006 and was named WCC Coach of the Year four times (1999, 2000, 2006, 2012).
+He was named Pepperdine University's Coach of the Year in 1984 and 1989.

-His student-athletes have also earned WCC All-Academic honors on 43 occasions.
+His student-athletes also earned WCC All-Academic honors on 43 occasions.
 Anna Brunstrom was a CoSIDA Academic All-American in 1991.
 His teams earned public recognitions awards from the NCAA for its excellent APR score in 2005-06 and 2006-07.

 The Waves posted a 13-7 dual match record during 1978, his first season as Pepperdine's head coach.
 The Waves competed at the AIAW national tournament in 1979 and 1980 and held the #1 ranking in the AIAW in 1980.